 - Neurodegenerative and neurometabolic diseases

 Candidates must have successfully completed both general psychiatry and child and adolescent psychiatry training at an ACGME-accredited program.
 They must have passed the ABPN general psychiatry board examination.
 Board certification in child and adolescent psychiatry is recommended but not required.
-Some experience in developmental neuropsychiatry is preferred, although strong candidates without experience but with interest in these areas will be considered.
+Some experience in developmental neuropsychiatry is preferred; however, we will also consider candidates without experience who have a strong interest in developmental neuropsychiatry

 Salary and Benefits